alegione/alegione.github.io/_posts/2020/2020-04-14-UsingUnixOnWindows.md

 # Initial terminal set up
 + The terminal will ask you to create an 'account', this can be something as simple as your first name, or something similar to your university username, it's up to you!
 + You'll need to create a password, make this something easy for you to remember and difficult for anyone else to guess, we'll use the password whenever administrative privileges are needed (e.g. installing programs or modifying permissions)
+     + Important note!
+Passwords do not appear when you type them in like in a Windows environment (e.g. Password123 won't appear as ***********), it will remain blank, if you make a mistake just hit the backspace more times than you've typed letters and you'll be fine!
 + Get ready to make yourself a cup of tea, because the next step will take a while
 + Run the following commands (you'll be asked for your newly created password, and part way through the screen might change and a yes/no option will pop up, select 'yes')
 `sudo apt update && sudo apt full-upgrade -y && sudo apt autoremove && sudo apt clean`